Deviation bar graphs are simply two bar charts aligned, where one of the charts runs right to left rather than left to right.

 This example shows the response sets of teachers and principals to a set of common survey questions.
 Principal responses are ordered greatest to least, so it becomes obvious that the teachers differed.

-Use this option when you are looking at the overall shape of two response sets, to spot where they did not match.
+Use this method when you are looking at the overall shape of two response sets, to spot where they did not match.
 It is not good for comparing the responses between two groups on individual items.

 Boost the ease of interpretation by colour coding the bars where the responses differ greatly between the two groups.